 The use of a bibliographic application such as EndNote or BibTex is recommended for reference managing and formatting.
-APA style files (6th edition, 2009) are included in both applications.
+APA style files (7th edition) are included in both applications.
 EndNote or BibTex files will be asked for after acceptance of a manuscript.

 Please also make sure that DOI numbers are included in list of references.

 A paper which has been accepted for publication but which has not appeared may be cited in the references with the abbreviated title of the journal followed by the words "in press".

 A "personal communication" or "unpublished data" should be cited as such in the text with full author names.
 These citations should NOT be included in the reference list.

 Reference to electronic sources should be limited.
 Referee journals which exist only online and public websites containing for example laws will be acceptable references.
 In cases where referee journals are published both as paper journals and online, reference should be to the paper journal.